Things to do in Prague in One Day

 Take a Boat Ride to Na Kampe

-Definitely one of the most heart-eyes charming parts of Prague is in Mala Strana.
+Definitely one of the most heart-eyes charming parts of visiting Prague is in Mala Strana.
 If it weren’t for cars and electricity, you would believe you had traveled back in time.
 To add to the loveliness is the Venitian-like waterways where you can hop on a boat and sail alongside the swans.
-This view is one of the most beautiful things to see in Prague and I definitely wouldn’t skp this stop!
+This view is one of the most beautiful things to see in Prague and I definitely wouldn’t skip this stop!

 Eat All the Food

 I was pleasantly surprised to find that Prague is an incredible city for foodies!
 We mostly ate market food on this trip, but splurged and dined at Divinis which was DIVINE and probably one of the best meals I’ve had in my entire life!
 Be sure to try the deer, but really everything we had was mind-blowingly delicious!
-Be sure to try some Czech classics such as fried cheese (OMG!), Kulajda (a creamy potato soup), Svickova (a creamy vegetable sauce with dumplings), sausages, and duck…lots of duck!
-This restaurant is one of the best places to visit in Prague without a doubt!

 READ NEXT: